 Comments on the claim drafted above

-Paragraph 8: The claim mentions ‘s98(4)’ just to make it clear it is talking about ordinary unfair dismissal here rather than any kind of automatic unfair dismissal.
+Paragraph 13 adds a claim for unfair dismissal on ordinary grounds.
+The claim mentions ‘s98(4)’ just to make it clear it is talking about ordinary unfair dismissal here rather than any kind of automatic unfair dismissal.

 Except as explained, the above precedent does not cite the precise sections applicable to most of the claims.
 This is because the law is particularly difficult in this area and if you leave something out or get a section number wrong, it may cause problems later.